Home About Blog Tech and Gear Species Accounts Resources

 A USGS map showing the Major Land Resource Areas that encompass the Northern Great Plains

-Field biologist does most of their work in field doing surveys, assessments, and collecting various forms of data.
-My primary foci is botanical and avian field work.
+A Field biologist does most of their work in field doing surveys, assessments, and collecting various forms of data.
+My primary foci are botanical and avian field work.
 I collect plant data to asess rangeland health and avian habitat.
 I collect avian data through visual and sound based surveys.

 Spotting scope behind a small pickup looking at a water body for birds